damianof/vue-use-component/README.md

 # vue-use-component
-Just playing with vue plugins
+Just a starter-kit for creating Vue component libraries